On regularity estimates for the axially symmetric Navier-Stokes Cauchy problem and the critical-wedge occurrence problem: Introduction

+The first two regimes correspond to the two available closure mechanisms.
+The third regime is the localized critical wedge and gives rise to the residual term appearing in the main estimate.

+The analysis relies on $H^2$--$H^3$ elliptic estimates for the modified stream function, the maximum principle and energy estimates for the swirl, a local reduction estimate near the axis, and complementary estimates away from the axis.
+These ingredients yield a conditional estimate for the scaled vorticity variables and, under additional assumptions, a conditional higher-order Sobolev estimate.
-We have to emphasize that the Liu--Wang (see~[LW]) expansions of radial and angular components of velocity and of stream function near the axis of symmetry are absolutely necessary in the proofs of this paper.

-Finally, in Section~8 the existence of global regular solutions to~(1.1) is proved for small data.
+We emphasize that the Liu--Wang expansions \cite{LW} of the radial and angular velocity components and of the stream function near the axis of symmetry are essential in the present argument.
+The small-data continuation result is treated separately in Section~8 and is not used to claim an unconditional global regularity theorem for arbitrary data.

 By $x=(x_1,x_2,x_3)$ we denote Cartesian coordinates in $\R^3$.
 To describe axially-symmetric solutions to (\ref{1.1}) we introduce cylindrical coordinates $r$, $\varphi$, $z$ by the relations

 The three unit vectors along the radial, the angular and the axial directions have the form